Lesson 11 - Loop Aggregation¶

 Each time through the loop we want to aggregate the data that the order

-, for this purpose, defining them as private
+total_cost, for this purpose, defining them as private and giving

 them default values to start with.